 While reinforcement learning describes the sequential decision-making problem faced by an agent that must learn experience through trial-and-error by interacting with a dynamic environment \cite{kaelbling1996reinforcement}.
-The schematic of RL is demonstrated in Fig. \ref{lbl:RL}.
-Consider the Markov Decision Processes (MDPs) \cite{van1980stochastic} and deep neural network, deep reinforcement learning is promising to revolutionize the field of AI and represent a step towards establishing an autonomous system with a higher level of understanding of the visual world \cite{arulkumaran2017deep}.
-And there are two main approaches to solve RL problems: value functions and policy search.
+The schematic of RL is demonstrated in Fig. \ref{lbl:RL}. {Considering} the Markov decision processes (MDPs) \cite{van1980stochastic} and deep neural network, deep reinforcement learning is promising to revolutionize the field of AI and represent a step towards establishing an autonomous system with a higher level of understanding of the visual world \cite{arulkumaran2017deep}.
+And there are two main approaches to solving RL problems: value functions and policy search.
 Value function methods are based on estimating the value (expected return) of being in a given state.
 The optimal policy $\pi^{*}$, has a corresponding state-value function $V^{*}(s)$, and vice versa; the optimal state-value function can be defined as:

-where, $s$ denotes the state, and $\pi$ denotes the policy that agent can run.
-While policy search methods do not need to maintain a value function model but directly search for an optimal policy $\pi^{*}$.
-Until now, there have been developed many deep learning-based RL (DRL) algorithms, including deep Q-network (DQN), trust region policy optimization (TRPO), and asynchronous advantage actor critic.
+where, $s$ denotes the state, and $\pi$ denotes the policy that agent follows.
+By contrast, policy search methods do not need to maintain a value function model but directly search for an optimal policy $\pi^{*}$.
+Until now, there have been developed many deep learning-based RL (DRL) algorithms, including deep Q-network (DQN), trust region policy optimization (TRPO), and asynchronous advantage actor-critic.
 These DRL algorithms can be applied to achieve over-human performance in some fields \cite{8103164}.
-In next section, we shall argue the works on AI technologies that are related to metaverse when it comes to the establishment of metaverse environment and object creation in metaverse.
+In the next section, we review the works on AI technologies that are related to the metaverse when it comes to the establishment of a metaverse environment and object creation in the metaverse.